We need every edge we can get.

 The GMAT is no exception.
 We have to allocate our time wisely and focus our energies efficiently to gain that edge.
 To ramp up your GMAT prep and gain that edge, I have four pieces of advice.
 You’ll find that these tips will supercharge your prep and better prepare you for test day.

 Nothing can boost test prep like using quality materials.
 The market is suffuse with materials that are mediocre to terrible.
 Bad materials mean insufficient prep and lead to poor test scores.
 It’s not just that the materials don’t mimic the GMAT; if they aren’t created with rigor and constantly improved, these materials can be downright misleading.

 Step back a moment and assess your materials.
-Are you using one of the best GMAT books of 2014?
+Are you using one of the best GMAT books?
 Or do you rely on questions posted to forums, such as Beat the GMAT and GMAT Club.
 Don’t expect to hit your stride in the weeks before the test if you haven’t prepped with the best of the best.
 Find the best materials now so you aren’t one of the 20% of students who retake the GMAT.

 Wind Sprints—Not Marathons

 Bad study habits dampen success—not ramp it up.
 The trouble, though, is that many students don’t know that they’ve adopted bad study habits.
 They believed a myth and haven’t thought to question its validity since.
 Let’s dispel it: long study sessions don’t work!

 Students tell me they study eight hours a day and are still not improving.
 My first recommendation is to stop studying eight hours a day.
 Long sessions of studying don’t help students learn more; it’s a fallacy to think that more time equals more learning.